-Powder samples of ceria zirconia solid solutions were prepared by a spray freezing method.
-Experimental raw materials and synthesis procedures are described elsewhere [2].
-A Tecnai F20 E-STEM with an environment cell was used for the in situ nano-characterization to monitor the changes that occurred under different reducing conditions.
+The ceria zirconia solid solution nanopowder was prepared by a spray freezing method.
+Experimental raw materials and synthesis procedures are described elsewhere [1].
+A Tecnai F20 E-TEM with an environment cell was used for the in situ nano-characterization to monitor the changes that occurred under different reducing conditions.
 High resolution electron microscopy (HREM), scanning transmission electron microscopy (STEM) imaging and electron energy-loss spectroscopy (EELS) were used to follow the structural and oxidation state changes during reduction in H2.
-Parallel ex situ reduction and in situ E-STEM characterization have been carried out to compare and understand redox properties.
-The in situ E-STEM characterization reported here is from the sample subject to two reduction cycles [2].
+Parallel ex situ TGA reduction and in situ E-TEM characterization reported here is corresponding to the second reduction cycle [1].